Admissibility and field relations: Constructions

 \end{proof}

-For $k=2$, i.e. for a metacyclic group, we have: \begin{cor} Let $x$ be any cycle structure.
-There exists a $b\in \mathbb{N}$ for which every metacyclic subgroup $D\hookrightarrow S_\infty$ contains at most $b$ elements with cycle structure $x$. \end{cor}
+For $k=2$, we have: \begin{cor} Let $x$ be any cycle structure.
+There exists a number $b\in \mathbb{N}$ for which every metacyclic subgroup $D\hookrightarrow S_\infty$ contains at most $b$ elements with cycle structure $x$. \end{cor}

-\begin{exam} The maximal number of transpositions in an abelian $2$-group of rank $r$ is $r$.
-Indeed two distinct transpositions commute if and only if there is no common symbol on which both transpositions act non-trivially. \end{exam} \begin{exam} The maximal number of transpositions in a metacyclic group is $4$.
+\begin{exam} The maximal number of transpositions in an abelian $2$-group of rank $r$ is $r$. \end{exam} \begin{exam} The maximal number of transpositions in a metacyclic group is $4$.
 The subgroup $\langle (123)(45),(12) \rangle$ of $S_5$ is a metacyclic group with $4$ transpositions, namely $(12),(23),(13),(45)$.
-Let us follow one step of the induction in Proposition \ref{existense of fx.prop} in order to show there can not occur $5$ transpositions in $D\leq S_m$.
-Let $C\lhd D$ be a cyclic normal subgroup for which $D/C$ is also cyclic.
-Then $C$ contains at most one transposition.
-Let $x\not\in C$ be a transposition.
-Then $xC$ is a coset of order $2$ in $D/C$ and hence the only coset of order $2$.
-Therefore any transposition of $D$ is either in $C$ or in $xC$.
-Assume $y\in xC$ is another transposition.
-Then $xy^{-1}\in C$ is either a $3$-cycle or an element of cycle structure $(2,2)$, i.e. a product of two disjoint transpositions.

-Let us split the argument into two cases, if $C$ contains a transposition then it does not contain an element of type $(2,2)$.
-Then the fact that $C$ contains at most two $3$-cycles implies $xC$ contains at most $2$ transpositions other than $y$ and in total $D$ has at most $4$ transpositions.

-If $C$ does not contain a transposition then all transpositions are in $xC$.
-But the map $xC\cap T\ra C$ that sends $y$ to $xy^{-1}$ is injective and its image that consists of $3$-cycles and $(2,2)$ elements is of cardinality at most $4$ (which is the maximal amount of such elements in a cyclic group).
-Thus, in this case $D$ also has no more than $4$ transpositions. \end{exam} \begin{rem} Given a cycle structure $x$ and some $n\in N$.
-It is an interesting problem to find a good bound $b$ on the number of occurrences of $x$ in a representation of a group with $n$-cyclicity level.
-It is also interesting to understand this number for a given cycle structure and a given group of cyclicity level $n$. \end{rem}
+By following one step of the induction in Lemma \ref{existense of fx.prop} and carefully counting the possible cycle structures for the elements $u^{-1}v$, one can show that for any $n$, there cannot occur $5$ transpositions in any metacyclic subgroup of $S_n$. \end{exam} In general, given a cycle structure $x$ and some $n\in \mathbb{N}$, it seems an interesting but also a hard problem to find a good bound on the number of occurrences of $x$ in an embedding of a group of cyclicity level $n$.